In Myanmar, cheap SIM card draw may herald telecoms revolution

 “In Kenya, mobile money was the game changer in bringing financial services to the middle class and the poor,” said Nick Read, Vodafone’s regional CEO for Africa, Middle East and Asia Pacific.
 “In 2006, only 20 percent of Kenyan adults had access to financial services, but by the end of 2010 that share had jumped to 75 percent.”

 Butcher said that during his research last September there were concerns that some companies were trying to influence the process.
-“There was a strong suspicion when I was there that people were trying to get at the minister to make them the favored son who would be given the license for a substantial payment,” he said.
+“There was a strong suspicion when I was there that people were trying to get at the minister to make them the favoured son who would be given the licence for a substantial payment,” he said.

 In January, the government launched an unprecedented corruption investigation into dozens of officials at the telecoms ministry, including former minister Thein Tun, who stepped down that month for unexplained reasons.
 Eight senior officials were reconfirmed in their jobs in March.